Biden hosts military chiefs as Ukraine crisis intensifies

 The United States is expected to announce another military aid package for Ukraine in coming days that could match the $800 million pledged last week.

 Russia says it launched what it calls a "special military operation" on Feb.
-24 to demilitarise and "denazify" Ukraine.
+24 to demilitarize and "denazify" Ukraine.
 Kyiv and its Western allies reject that as a false pretext.

 U.S. forces are not fighting in Ukraine but are indirectly engaged, arming, training and financing Kyiv's forces.